regularstuff/tildeblog/README.md

  - "look what I can do" artifact to show an employer,
  - "look what I did"  to show your manager at review time
  - "stash" technical items you've learned about so you can remind yourself

+## runs on render.com (90 day free trial)

+This applies to the branch "render"

+This repo is set up with render.yaml and render.sh to run on render.com That host lets you run postgres for 90 days.
+I don't know of a way to run Django indefinitely for free.
+You can probably serially run on AWS free tier (have to set up a new account every year.)

 ## requirements / spec